A Bermuda Honeymoon Guide for Perfect Beaches and Sunsets

 For even more convenience, Bermuda offers Customs Preclearance.
 "Even if you connect on the way home, you can clear Customs in Bermuda and connect as if you were making a regular connection on the way home.
 Only a handful of airports in the world have this status," she says.

-Also worth noting: tourists aren't allowed to rent traditional cars, so you'll mostly navigate Bermuda in taxis or electric two-seaters.
+It's worth noting that tourists aren't allowed to rent traditional cars, so you'll mostly navigate Bermuda in taxis or electric two-seaters.
 "Since Bermuda is a big cruise port, look at the port schedule when planning your daily activities," Gehring concludes.
 "Especially if you don't like thousands of people interrupting an activity."

 Places to Visit in Bermuda